quii/go-http-reference-impl/README.md

 #### Tests!!

 - Extremely fast unit tests.
 Developers should be re-running them constantly.
+In order to make small, frequent, positive changes to the system through a day you need a tight feedback-loop.
 - Integration tests, ideally running against real versions of the systems our code is working with.
 Use docker-compose and testcontainers to orchestrate spinning up containers for the test.
 No manual work
 - Acceptance tests.
   - Behaviour & domain focused.